For Developers

 If you decide you no longer want your production database to be hosted by Odoo.sh, you can download a dump of your database and import it on your own Odoo server.

-You can download a dump of your database at any time on the builds page of your project.
+You can generate and download a dump of your database in the backups tab of your production branch.

 The Odoo releases used by Odoo.sh are the releases you can download and install on your own machines, and which are officially supported to be used as on-premise installation.
 For that matter, we do not plan to use the saas releases of Odoo, which are not meant to be installed on an on-premise installation.